 By whom Number of hours Rate per hour Total cost

 Member Family or hired help

-(C)Tota I
+(C)To otal

-D. Crop Yield Record\
+D. Crop Yield Record

-Crop harvested Market Value of crop
+Market Valu ue of crop

-Date harvested Total Yield Yield Per Acre Value Per Unit Total Member's Share
+Crop harvested Date harvested Number of acres Total Yield Yield Per Acre Value Per Unit Total Member Share

 (D) To otal

-\If the crop has not been harvested, estimate the yield.
+^{}If the crop has not been harvested, estimate the yield.
 If this is a small grain crop, include the value of straw harvested in the yield record (e.g., crop harvested: oat grain, oat straw).
 If a small grain was seeded to a legume, this fact should be recorded.
 The value of a good stand is equal to one-half the production cost of the small grain (or one-half of A + B + C).